Ipshita29/Ipshita29/README.md

 ## What I’m Working On
 - Building simple and creative web applications
 - Improving frontend and UI/UX skills
-- Exploring AI through small, explainable projects
+- Exploring data visualization and beginner-friendly AI projects

 ---